Techgrounds-Cloud-9/cloud-9-Atalla90/01_Fundamentals_1/Exercise 13 - Passwords.md

 Rainbow Table: A database where the hashed values for common and possible passwords are stored in order to use them to crack passwords later in what's known as "Rainbow Table Attack".

-Bruteforce attack: a cyber attack that depends on analyzing the hash functions stored, generating hash values and comparing it to the hash values stored on the system being attacked.]
+Bruteforce attack: a cyber attack that depends on analyzing the hash functions stored, generating hash values and comparing it to the hash values stored on the system being attacked.

+MD5: MD5 Message-Digest Algorithm, is a commonly used hashing algorithm.
+It produces a 128-bit hash.
+Other commonly used hashing algorithms are for example; SHA-1, SHA-2 and LANMAN]

 ## Exercise
 1. Hashing is considered more secure than symmetric encryption since it's a one-way process, while symmetric encryption is reversible, meaning that the cipher text can be transformed back into plain text using the right key.